 WHAT COMES NEXT?

-CATCH UP ON PUBLIC HEARINGS YOU MISSED
+CATCH UP ON HOUSE PUBLIC HEARINGS

 [Note: We have included links to the full public hearings, below.
 You can also find select video clips HERE.]